Should you list hobbies on your resume? Find out what to include and if you really need an interests section on your job application.

 Collaboration and teamwork

-“Dream work makes the teamwork”.
+“Teamwork makes the dream work.”
 Yes, it’s a somewhat annoying cliché, but we’ve all felt the stress, discomfort, and awkward silences of being stuck with a team that just doesn’t click.
 Good collaboration keeps things running smoothly, boosts productivity, and makes problem-solving a lot easier.

-Here are some hobbies that involve a team effort:
+Here are some hobbies that prove your teamwork skills:

 - Going to trivia nights